 A little about me

-I am a terrestrial ecosystem ecologist interested in the effect of different environmental perturbations and global change drivers on plant-microbes-soil interactions and ecosystem functioning, with specific interest on nutrient cycling.
+I am a terrestrial ecosystem ecologist interested in the effect of different environmental perturbations and global change drivers on atmosphere-plant-microbes-soil interactions and ecosystem functioning, with specific interest on nutrient cycling.
 My PhD thesis focused on the effect of wildfires and plant species on the spatial distribution of soil nutrients.
 In 2010, I obtained a Fulbright postdoctoral fellowship to study the role of N deposition and tree species composition on soil C and N sequestration in soil.

-I am also co-leading two scientific projects about 1) the vulnerability of the Brazilian Cerrado functionality to climate change and 2) the effects of projected changes in climate on the soil-atmosphere greenhouse gasses exchange in drylands.
+I am also co-leading two research projects about 1) the vulnerability of the Brazilian Cerrado functionality to climate change and 2) the effects of projected changes in climate on the soil-atmosphere greenhouse gasses exchange in drylands.